40843245/CSharp/third package/API/AutoMapper/AutoMapper.md

     }
 ```

-Then invoking the static method
+Then invoking the following method will

 ```
         public static void TestClass3()